miketrcs/DuplicateMacProvisionDMG/README.md

 NOTE: Moving development to DuplicateMacProvisionDMGMulti.
 If there are any issues with this stable I will change otherwise no new features will be added. https://github.com/miketrcs/DuplicateMacProvisionDMGMulti This script may still be useful for those without USB Hubs for imaging multiple flash drives so letting it exist.

 *** Danger, this can be a destructive script, read below fully, not responsible for data loss!!!
-Must edit script to change drive locations to match your setup ***
+Must edit script to change drive locations to match your setup.
+I HIGHLY recommend pausing Time Machine backup if used on the Mac running this script.
+It can mount into a dev location that you may have set as an USB flash drive while they are unplugged! ***

 This is a niche quick and dirty script for those wanting to speed up the process of duplicating Mac Provisioning USB Flash drives for Reimaging Apple/Mac computers.
 If you do not know what Mac Provisioner is (tool provided by Apple) you do not need this.